 SURA partners with on-campus departments, most notably VPUE and UAR, to organize informational workshops on topics ranging from "joining a lab" to "grants and scholarships".

 SURA hosts The Stanford Research Conference during the spring quarter of each academic year.
-To learn more about SRC 2017, the third annual conference, visit our Facebook page.
+To learn more about SRC 2018, the second annual conference, visit our Facebook page.

 The Faculty Dinner Series creates intimate opportunities through which students are able to meet and chat with Stanford's world-renowned research faculty.